JustenPhillips/justenphillips.github.io/bankrobber.md

 445/tcp  open  microsoft-ds syn-ack ttl 127 Microsoft Windows 7 - 10 microsoft-ds (workgroup: WORKGROUP)
 3306/tcp open  mysql        syn-ack ttl 127 MariaDB (unauthorized)
 ```
-We see here that HTTP/s web services are available at standard ports 80 and 443, a MYSQL database on standard 3306 as well as a open port on 445 standard SMB which is another way to determine the likelyness this is a Windows machine.
+We see here that HTTP/s web services are available at standard ports 80 and 443, an MYSQL database on standard 3306 as well as an open port on 445 standard SMB which is another way to determine the likeliness this is a Windows machine.

-Since the name of the challenge is BankRobber, I think it is pretty safe to assume their is a bank involved.
+Since the name of the challenge is BankRobber, I think it is pretty safe to assume there is a bank involved.

 Before looking at the network stack I always begin with the application layer.
-So I load up my HTTP proxy/sniffer/injector/fuzzer Burp Suite,the swiss army knife of HTTP testing and surf over to the web site to have a look-see at this Bank's applications and see what she is made of.
+So I load up my HTTP proxy/sniffer/injector/fuzzer Burp Suite, the swiss army knife of HTTP testing and surf over to the web site to have a look-see at this Bank's applications and see what she is made of.Free grammar check

 So we see here that this is some kind of BitCoin operation.
 Let's learn more...
 ![](img/recon.png)

 #### Directory/File Enumeration

-First I spider with Burp to crawl unauthenticated to build a basic site-map.
+First I spider with Burp to crawl the site unauthenticated to build a map.
 ![](img/sitemap.png)

-While in my terminal I run `Gobuster` with `Seclists`
+While in my terminal I run `Gobuster` with `Seclists` because I wanted to see the difference.
 ```bash
 # gobuster dir -w /usr/share/seclists/Discovery/Web-Content/raft-small-directories-lowercase.txt -t 40 -x php,txt,log -u http://10.10.10.154/
 ===============================================================